mikeizbicki/cmc-csci046/README.md

 | 4 midterms      | `2**5` each                | 40% |
 | oral final exam | `2**6`                     | 20% |

-All assignments are designed to help you get a good job.
-(See [/career/README.md](/career/README.md).)
+All assignments are designed to help you get a good job:
 1. You will build your github portfolio.
-1. You will do cool stuff to talk about in interviews (analyze ALL tweets about covid).
+1. You will do cool stuff to talk about in interviews (e.g. analyze ALL tweets about covid).
 1. The assignments will help you with leetcode-style interview questions.

-See <https://github.com/mikeizbicki/cmc-csci143/issues/577> for extra credit opportunities.
+See <https://github.com/mikeizbicki/cmc-csci046/issues/569> for extra credit opportunities.

 Historically, the average student needs to spend about 10 hours per week (outside of class) to get an A.
 About half of students will either:
 - spend 15-20 hours per week and get an A, or